 The World’s Largest Wine Barrel in Heidelberg Castle

-The Great Heidelberg Tun, is indeed a huge wine barrel.
-I mean, it is really huge.
-You can stand next to it or on top of it and feel really small.
-Its current capacity is 219,000 litres (57,854 U.S. gallons)!!!
+The Great Heidelberg Tun is indeed a huge wine barrel.
+I mean, it is enormous.
+You can stand next to it or on top of it and feel small.
+Its current capacity is 219,000 liters (57,854 U.S. gallons)!!!

 These people got in some serious work and trouble to store their wine.

-Get next to it and take a nice photo with a big smile!
+Get next to it and take a beautiful photo with a big smile!

 Heidelberg from the Castle Terrace

-There are different spots while in Heidelberg castle courtyard from where you can enjoy the view to the city, but the major one is the big terrace at the back.
+There are different spots while in Heidelberg castle courtyard from where you can enjoy the view of the city, but the major one is the big terrace at the back.

-Talking about a really big one, where you feel the greatness of this place.
+Talking about a huge one, where you feel the greatness of this place.
 Just sit there and enjoy the view.
 Many will do the same.

 Visit Heidelberg University

-Heidelberg University is really popular for many years now.
+Heidelberg University is top-rated for many years now.
 It was founded in 1386; the third university established in the Holy Roman Empire.
 It is one of the most prestigious in the world.